Chico Criminal Defense Lawyer

 - Theft and Shoplifting.
-Depending on the value of item(s) stolen, these may be minor charges or serious felonies.
+Depending on the value of the item(s) stolen, these may be minor charges or serious felonies.

 - White Collar Crimes.
 These include fraud, embezzlement, Ponzi schemes, identity theft, and similar crimes.

 - DUIs.
-Our attorneys have experience with first time and multiple DUI offenses, as well as cases involving driver’s license suspensions and commercial trucking offenses.
+Our attorneys have experience with first-time and multiple DUI offenses, as well as cases involving driver’s license suspensions and commercial trucking offenses.

 - Drug Charges.
 These crimes involve controlled and illegal substances such as marijuana, cocaine, heroin, and many more.
 Common charges include possession, manufacturing, trafficking, prescription drug violations, and medical marijuana violations.

 - Juvenile Crimes.
 Criminal cases involving minors are different than those involving adults.
 Our attorneys have experience with juvenile criminal defense, as well as juvenile record sealing and expungement.

 DUI Lawyers In Chico, CA

 Our DUI lawyers in Chico have years of experience in helping individuals defend themselves against DUI charges.
 If you are looking for a DUI lawyer in Chico, CA who you can trust and lean on, then look no further than Peters, Habib, McKenna, Juhl-Rhodes & Cardoza, LLP.
 Don't go through your DUI charges alone.
 Let our lawyers fight for you and protect your rights, your future, and your reputation.